czue/pegasus-docs/deployment.md

 App platform builds use the `settings_do.py` file.
 You can add settings here, and use environment variables to manage any secrets, following the `SECRET_KEY` example.

+### Celery Support

+To run celery workers on Digital Ocean you will need to first add a managed Redis database, then the celery worker image.

 ## Google Cloud